Digissential/digissential-site/src/content/blog/2025-09-05-pos-support-stellenbosch-cafes-tasting-rooms.md

 A: Some can (driver reinstalls, Wi-Fi tests), but faulty cabling, routers, or printers usually need on-site help.

 **Q: Do you charge extra for on-site café visits?**
 A: Yes.
-An on-site surcharge applies (see Annex A), but many fixes are same-day in Stellenbosch.
+An on-site surcharge applies, but many fixes are same-day in Stellenbosch.

 **Q: How do I avoid POS downtime?**
 A: Keep drivers updated, test Wi-Fi coverage, and maintain backup paper/chargers.
 Digissential can also install mesh Wi-Fi for coverage.